ibm-cloud-docs/secure-infrastructure-vpc/deploy-app-openshift.md

 {: #checkClusterConnectivity}
 {: step}

-Ensure cluster connectivity for both public and private endpoints.

-Check if the **Public endpoint** is enabled on the Networking section of the Overview tab of your cluster instance page.
+Navigate to your cluster’s Overview tab in the Cloud Console and go to the Networking section to verify which endpoints are enabled.

 ### Public endpoint enabled
-If the public endpoint is enabled you can now proceed to the next step else execute the following steps for Private-only cluster.
+If the public endpoint is enabled, proceed to step 2.

 ### Private-only cluster
-If the cluster has only private endpoint enabled, you won't be able to run `oc` or `kubectl` commands on your cluster directly without deploying a client-to-site [VPN Server](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-client-to-site-overview) in the same VPC as the cluster.
-Refer this document for deploying the [client-to-site-vpn server](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-connect-landingzone-client-vpn).
+If your cluster has only private endpoint enabled, you won’t be able to access it directly via the CLI.
+To connect securely, deploy a  [client-to-site VPN Server](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-client-to-site-overview) in the same VPC as the cluster.
+This setup allows your local device to connect to the VPC network using an OpenVPN client.
+For deployment instructions refer this tutorial [client-to-site-vpn server](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-connect-landingzone-client-vpn).
+Once the VPN connection is established, proceed to step 2.

-## Access cluster using CLI
+## Access cluster using oc CLI
 {: #accessClusterForDemoApp}
 {: step}